sh1670/code-a-clock/index.md

 ## Timings
-This workshop was created for Applicant Visit Days at the University of Bristol, and the rough timings for each secion are below:
+This workshop was created for Applicant Visit Days at the University of Bristol, and the rough timings for each section are below:
 - 14:15 Intro
 - 14:20 Intro to Processing - Drawing Program
 - 14:35 Clock Program Challenges - Playing with Time
 - 14:50 Group Work - Design a New Clock
 - 15:10 Presentations

+<br><br>

+>_**If you have any questions at any point, please ask a teaching assistant for help!**_

 <br><br><br><br>
 ---